watch-connectivity/react-native-watch-connectivity.github.io/docs/api-events.md

 ## `installed`

-Fires when the companion Apple Watch is installed/uninstalled.
+Fires when the companion Apple Watch app is installed or uninstalled.

 ### Usage